magic-sph/magic/doc/sphinx/equations.rst

   \times\vec{B}\right)^2,
   :label: eqEntropyNd

-The Boussinesq limits of the equation :math:`Di \rightarrow 0`
+The Boussinesq limit of the equations :math:`Di \rightarrow 0`
 --------------------------------------------------------------

 When the dissipation number :math:`Di\rightarrow 0` then :math:`\tilde{T}=\text{cst.}`.